-Intended outcome Succes ss crite eria That mental health and well-being remains high on the school's agenda for all stakeholders and gnated a ng the w ember Pupils feel that their well-being and mental health is well supported.
-They know how to seek support. pupils are well supported. ve appr oach.
-A l Suppor Ilthough Pupil well-being and mental health is strong compared with local and nation data.
-Evidenced by the annual Electronic Health Needs Assessment (Yea and compared to Calderdale) Children to make at least expected (or accelerated) with car efully pl lanned a nts, pupi and time EXP) or t ly interv entions in Readi ng, Writ ing and Maths, rates of progress in Reading, Writing 2022 2023 2024 2022 2023 2024 2022 2023 2024 and Maths.
-Reading Writing Maths Y1 90% 92% 90% 92% 80% 77% 42% 23% 25% 15% 50% 15%
+Intended outcome Success criteria That mental health and well-being remains high on That school has a designated and appropriately trained staff member responsible for prioritising the well-being of pupils and staff. the school's agenda for all stakeholders and their we ek supp ll-being ort. and me ntal hea lth is we ll suppo rted.
+Th ney pupils are well supported. pro-acti The role of the Pastoral Support Worker is less reactive and follows a more pro-active approach.
+Although there will always be elements of this role which requires a reactive one.
+Pupil well-being and mental health is strong compared with local and nation data.
+Evidenced by the annual Electronic Health Needs Assessment (Year and compared to Calderdale) Children to make at least expected (or accelerated) with car refully pl lanned a nts, pupi and time EXP) or t ly interv entions i in Readi ing, Writ ing and Maths, rates of progress in Reading, Writing 2022 2023 2024 2022 2023 2024 2022 2023 2024 and Maths.
+Reading Writing Maths 90% 92% 95% 90% 92% 94% 80% 77% 93% 42% 23% 10% 25% 15% 3% 50% 15% 4% This shows the rates of progress for ALL children from Y1 - Y6 based on Teacher Assessment (except for Y6 which is based on SATS data). on